-In order to test the predictions of the 'typicality hypothesis' introduced above, we included the interactions of Suffix with each of the other variables, except in cases where too few target words were available for a given combination of Suffix with the factor in question (for factorial variables), or where target words for a given suffix were too sparsely distributed (in the case of continuous variables).
-We also included interactions of Target frequency with the variables intended to capture segmentability effects in our initial models, to explore the effects of the segmentability variables at different frequency bands.

-We considered alternative outcome measures, such as the ratio of the frequency of the spelling variants and the standard spellings, or the entropy when selecting one of the available variants given their probability distribution (see, for example, Bar-On and Kuperman (2019) for discussion).
-However, for our data set we were not able to compute these measures meaningfully because, as mentioned before, at the time when data collection was performed, the searchTwitteR capped the frequency counts for each target at 2000.
+In order to test the predictions of the 'typicality hypothesis' introduced in section 3.4, we included the interactions of SUFFIX with each of the other variables, except in cases where too few target words were available for a given combination of SUFFIX with the factor in question (for factorial variables), or where target words for a given suffix were too sparsely distributed (in the case of continuous variables).
+We also included interactions of TARGET FREQUENCY with the variables intended to capture segmentability effects in our initial models, to explore the effects of the segmentability variables at different frequency bands.
+We also considered alternative outcome measures, such as the ratio of the frequency of the spelling variants and the standard spellings, or the entropy when selecting one of the available variants given their probability distribution (see, for example, Bar-On and Kuperman (2018, in press) for discussion).
+However, for our data set we were not able to compute these measures meaningfully because, as mentioned before, at the time when data collection was performed, the search TwitteR capped the frequency counts for each target at 2000.
 This constraint would have resulted in identical frequency counts (of 2000) for many of our target words, including words that clearly differ in frequency, based on SUBTLX or CELEX.
 None of the spelling variants occurred frequently enough for the cap to be a problem.